 There’s many reasons why you need more reviews.
 But, reviews don’t always happen organically.
 You’ll need a strategy to get more shoppers to review the products they buy.
 Here’s how to encourage customers to write reviews.

-How to encourage customers to write a review
+How to encourage your customers to write reviews for you

 If you’re worried about asking customers to write a review, don’t be.
 Requesting reviews isn’t too much of an ask—shoppers actually love to share their opinions with their favorite retailers and brands.